Stanley Pringle: GlobalPort/NorthPort Batang Pier

 In 2014, Pringle decided to apply for the 2014 PBA draft.
 He was predicted by many sports analysts to be that year's first overall selection.
 On August 24, he was picked by GlobalPort Batang Pier who held the first pick.
 At age 27, he was also the oldest player to be picked first overall in the PBA draft until 28 year old Christian Standhardinger was drafted by the San Miguel Beermen three years later.
 Pringle won the 2015 Rookie of the Year award in the PBA and was also included in the Mythical Second Team.

 On September 1, 2017, he had a then career-high 30 points in a win against the TNT Katropa.

 On June 22, 2018, he scored a career-high 50 points including 9 three-pointers in a 133–115 win against Columbian Dyip.
 That year, he made it to the finals of the 3-point shootout during the 2018 All-Star Week, losing to James Yap.
 He also led the league in points and turnovers that season.

 Barangay Ginebra San Miguel

 In June 2019, Pringle was traded to Brgy.
 Ginebra.
 He was a vital part of the team where they won the 2019 PBA Governors' Cup championship.
 He averaged 18.4 points a game in the Finals series.

 In the 2020 Season, he led Ginebra to their first Philippine Cup title since 2007, was named Best Player of the Conference, and led that season's Mythical Five.

 In the 2021 Season, he was ruled out for the rest of the conference after undergoing surgery for his meniscus injury.

+Terrafirma Dyip

+On July 13, 2024, Pringle, along with Christian Standhardinger and a 2023 first-round pick, was traded to the Terrafirma Dyip for Isaac Go, Stephen Holt, and a 2023 first-round pick.

+Rain or Shine Elasto Painters

+On July 15, 2025, Pringle signed with the Rain or Shine Elasto Painters on a 2-year deal, as an unrestricted free agent.